Mugilan-Codes/etherscan-clone/README.md

 - Using Ganache
   - Create a blockchain
   - Deploy the contract using Remix IDE with web3 provider as environment pointing to Ganache RPC
+  - go to the [contract]_metadata.json and get the abi (Application Binary) array
+  - The abi is use to create web apps and to use the functions defined in the contracts

 ### Scripts (package.json)